ranjandas503/AndroidExtensions/README.md

 <b>This library is basically a collection of helper methods, which we use while building android apps.</b>

-Just add following dependency and you'r build gradle and your are good to go
+Just add following dependency and you'r build gradle and your are good to go.
+OR you can just copy paste the method or class.
 ```
 implementation 'com.menasr.andyext:ranjan:1.0.2'
 ```